ADA 30 – Nothing About Us Without Us – A Virtual Celebration with Judith Heumann

 - European Network on Independent Living, Hall of Fame: Judith Heumann.

-The Academic Achievement and Access Center, Ambler Recreation Center, the Beach Center Endowment, The Commons (Spooner Hall), the Department of English, the Department of Psychology, the Department of Theater and Dance, the Dole Institute of Politics, the Emily Taylor Center for Women & Gender Equity, the Faculty and Staff Council for Disability Inclusion, the Fraser Hall Psychological Clinic, The Hall Center for the Humanities, Human Resource Management, Information Technology, Kansas Disability & Health Program, the Kansas Union Bookstore, KU Athletics, KU Libraries, Legal Services for Students, the Media Production Studio, the Office of Diversity & Equity, the Office of Integrity & Compliance, the Office of Multicultural Affairs, the Office of the Provost, the Office of Public Affairs, the Office of Research, the Office of Student Affairs, the Office of Transition to Postsecondary Education, the Ombuds Office, the Research & Training Center on Independent Living, the School of Design, the Sexual Assault Prevention and Education Center, Staff Senate, Student Access Center, Student Housing, Transportation Services, TRIO SES & STEM, Undergraduate Studies and the University of Kansas Alumni Association.
+Ambler Recreation Center, The Beach Center Endowment, The Commons (Spooner Hall), the Department of English, the Department of Psychology, the Department of Theater and Dance, the Department of Visual Art, the Dole Institute of Politics, the Emily Taylor Center for Women & Gender Equity, Facility Services, the Faculty and Staff Council for Disability Inclusion, the Fraser Hall Psychological Clinic, The Hall Center for the Humanities, Human Resource Management, Information Technology, Kansas Disability & Health Program, the Kansas Union Bookstore, KU Athletics, KU Endowment, KU Libraries, Legal Services for Students, the Media Production Studio, the Office of Diversity & Equity, the Office of Integrity & Compliance, the Office of Multicultural Affairs, the Office of the Provost, the Office of Public Affairs, the Office of Research, the Office of Student Affairs, the Office of Transition to Postsecondary Education, the Ombuds Office, the Research & Training Center on Independent Living, the School of Design, the Sexual Assault Prevention and Education Center, The Spencer Museum of Art, Staff Senate, the Student Access Center, Student Housing, Transportation Services, TRIO SES & STEM, Undergraduate Studies, the University Academic Support Center, the University Career Center, The University of Kansas Alumni Association and the William Allen White School of Journalism and Mass Communications.

 Note: This page at times employs people-first language, or language that puts a person first and attributes second. (“Person with a disability,” for example.)
 The organizers of this event wish it known that they respect identity-first language, or language that puts a disability forward in the identification of an individual (disabled person), which is a sometimes favored mode of identification in the disabled community.
 Learn more about people-first and identity-first language here.